caido/doc-developer/src/guides/components/request.md

 2024-10-09T19:10:34.825319Z  INFO plugin:d69424f6-a091-4660-8193-2ec624b54c5e js|sdk: REQ 4110: example.com:443/?query=test received a status code of 200
 ```

-In order to use this new API call, the API itself must be defined and exported for use in the frontend file.
+In order to use this new API call, the API itself must be defined and exported for use in the `/packages/frontend/src/index.ts` file.
 By using `typeof sendRequest`, you tie the function to a method named `sendRequest`.

 ``` ts
 export type API = DefineAPI<{